 Art helps participants stay in the moment, focusing on colour, shape, and process instead of deadlines and emails.
 This mindfulness reduces mental fatigue and allows the brain to rest from analytical tasks.

 Doing something enjoyable outside of regular work tasks can re-energize employees.
-Group art sessions help break the routine, spark joy, and remind team members that they are seen as whole individuals—not just job roles.
+Group art jamming help break the routine, spark joy, and remind team members that they are seen as whole individuals—not just job roles.

 Stepping into a creative mindset can improve cognitive flexibility.
 When employees explore shapes, colours, and unconventional ideas through art, they’re also exercising problem-solving muscles that transfer back to work challenges.